lexibank/tlopo/out/vol1/chapter8.md

-Reflexes of &ast;pukot meaning specifically 'seine' occur in both WOc (Kove, Nakanai) and EOc (Arosi Sa'a) witnesses.
+Reflexes of _&ast;pukot_ meaning specifically 'seine' occur in both WOc (Kove, Nakanai) and EOc (Arosi, Sa'a) witnesses.
 This suggests the strong possibility that _&ast;pukot_ denoted 'seine' in POco The more generalised meanings of other witnesses do not rule out this implication.

 <table>
 <tr>